 Doncaster Council is required by law to protect the public funds it administers.
 It may share information provided to it with other bodies responsible for; auditing, or administering public funds, or where undertaking a public function, in order to prevent and detect fraud and error and may match your data internally for the same purpose.
+This page gives further information and serves as the Council's notice to residents and customers about how we use your data.

 The National Fraud Initiative (NFI)